eclipse-color-theme/eclipse-color-theme/README.md

 Color themes for Eclipse.

 Eclipse Color Theme makes it possible to switch color themes conveniently and without side effects.
-Support for importing and exporting of themes is planned.
+Support for importing themes is planned.

 You can install the plugin from the
 [update site](http://fhd.github.com/eclipse-color-theme).
 After